InSAI-Lab/PanoVQA/README.md

   year={2026}
 }
 ```

+## To-do List

+- [x] Update paper
+- [] Update training code
+- [] Update evaluting code
+- [] Update training and evaluting log
+- [] Update demo
+- [] Submit to HuggingFace (thanks advices from Niels)

 ## 🙏 Acknowledgments
 This work was supported by the Shenzhen University Overseas Exchange Scholarship, which supported my living expenses in Karlsruhe.
-I had a very nice time in Karlsruhe.
+I had a very nice time in KIT.

-This work is based on the [Qwen-VL](https://github.com/QwenLM/Qwen3-VL) team repository.
-Huge thanks to their contributors and the community!
+This work is based on the [Qwen-VL](https://github.com/QwenLM/Qwen3-VL) repository.
+Huge thanks to contributors and their contributions to the community!